VUIIS/demo-singularity-matlab-fsl/README.md

 ## Shell script part

-All of this could be done in the matlab part, if desired.
+All of the below procedures could be done in the matlab part, if desired, instead of in shell script.
 If so, parsing inputs should be done following the example in `matlab/src/matlab_entrypoint.m`.
 But it's often easier to move files, create the QA PDF, etc using shell script and FSL.
 So that's what we are doing in this example.
 All this code is in the `src` directory.

 ### Main entrypoint

 This is `src/pipeline_entrypoint.sh`.
 It uses bash to parse the command line inputs and export them to environment variables so they're accessible.
-Then it calls the primary main shell script `src/pipeline_main.sh` which in turn calls everything else.
+Then it calls the primary shell script `src/pipeline_main.sh` which in turn calls everything else.
 The main script is run in xvfb to provide a virtual display, often needed by matlab and required for fsleyes.

 ### Copy inputs

 We copy input files to the output/working directory so we don't mess them up.
-We generally assume the output directory starts out empty and will not be interfered with by any other processes - certainly this is true for XNAT/DAX.
+This also is an opportunity to rename them to something consistent.
+We generally assume the output directory starts out empty and will not be interfered with by any other processes - this is true for XNAT/DAX, but something to be aware of in other contexts.

 ### Preprocessing